 - Keep it simple.
 When creating your survey, avoid wordy or confusing questions.
 Construct your questions in a manner which is easy to understand and will assist you in obtaining precise responses from the respondents.
-Qualtrics Support website includes tips, guides, tutorials and answers to survey design, including survey questionnaire structure and increasing response rates.
+Qualtrics Support website includes tips, guides, tutorials, and answers to survey design, including survey questionnaire structure and increasing response rates.
 We also encourage you to review the Introduction to Survey Research, 10 Tips for Building Effective Surveys, and many of the topics found under the Survey Tips topics on the Qualtrics Blog.

 - Be aware of your environment.
 In order to avoid "over-surveying" respondents, be aware of other surveys which might target your audience.
 Additionally, it is generally a good idea to avoid sending surveys out immediately before holidays and school breaks.
-Other times you may wish to avoid are around weekends in general - Friday afternoon survey will likely be received on Friday, tucked away and forgotten about by Monday.
+Other times you may wish to avoid being around weekends in general - Friday afternoon survey will likely be received on Friday, tucked away and forgotten about by Monday.
 Mondays can also be a bad time as people are generally overwhelmed with messages received over the weekend.

 - Keep it short.
 In general, people do not usually participate in surveys which take longer than 5-10 minutes to complete.
 Keep your survey short to avoid high abandonment rates.
 If this is not possible, consider inserting page breaks (which will allow respondents to come back to finish the survey at a later date) or breaking the survey up into two separate surveys.

 - Consider using the Survey Library and Question Library.
 Qualtrics's "Survey Library" and "Question Library" allows you to be much more efficient and faster when creating your surveys.
-You have the ability to access your own surveys, questions and responses from your personal library for use in any survey that you create.
+You have the ability to access your own surveys, questions, and responses from your personal library for use in any survey that you create.

 - Pretest your survey.
 After you have created and published your survey, it is important for you to test the survey's functionality to ensure you are receiving the results you wish to achieve.
 Not only should you test the survey's performance on various operating systems and browsers, but you should generate multiple responses to ensure you are able to generate the analyzing and reporting features you wish to obtain.
 If you are utilizing the Survey Mailer to distribute your survey, make sure you test these features as well.
-Although you can generate test responses within Qualtrics, you are strongly encourage to ask multiple colleagues and/or friends to take your survey to determine if there are any confusing or unclear questions.
+Although you can generate test responses within Qualtrics, you are strongly encouraged to ask multiple colleagues and/or friends to take your survey to determine if there are any confusing or unclear questions.
 Once you have finished testing the survey, you can delete your responses before making the survey public and/or distributing the survey to respondents.

 - Backup your survey and survey data.
 The ITS policy for survey restoration is for disaster recovery only.
 For this reason, it is very important for you to make a backup copy of your surveys and survey responses regularly.